- Visiting Us

 The Celebration Garden ~ OPEN ALL YEAR

 Not only does our Celebration Garden celebrate our time in business but it celebrates the beauty of gardening.
 Planting schemes have been carefully considered and cared for and our famous dahlias are planted amongst an array of delightful shrubs and perennials.
-The garden also celebrates patience and hard work, designed by Mrs Aylett and carefully tended to by our head gardener, Tim, this labour of love has transformed into a garden to be proud of, that is inspirational and can be enjoyed by visitors of all ages.
+The garden also celebrates patience and hard work, designed by Mrs Aylett and carefully tended to by our gardener, Chris, this labour of love has transformed into a garden to be proud of, that is inspirational and can be enjoyed by visitors of all ages.

 The garden offers a place of tranquilly and beauty away from the hustle and bustle of the busy A414 road which it sits alongside, open all year round it is a joy to watch it change through the seasons but every year you can see it in its full glory when the Dahlias are also in flower during August and September.